ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/global_template_preferences.rst

 Global Template Preferences
 ===========================

-Control Panel Location: Design > Templates > Global Preferences
+.. rst-class:: cp-path

+**Control Panel Location:** :menuselection:`Design --> Templates --> Template Preferences`

+This section of the Control Panel allows you to define global preferences which affect all Templates.

 |Global Template Preferences|

-This section of the Control Panel allows you to define global preferences which globally affect all Templates.

 Strict URLs
 ~~~~~~~~~~~